vmware/terraform-provider-nsxt/website/docs/index.html.markdown

   to obtain short-lived token for NSX manager access.
 Defaults to VMC console authorization URL.
 * `vmc_auth_mode` - (Optional) VMC authorization mode, that determines what HTTP header is used for authorization.
-Accepted values are `Default`, `Bearer`.
-For direct VMC connections, use `Bearer` mode, otherwise no need to specify this setting.
+Accepted values are `Default`, `Bearer`, `Basic`.
+  For direct VMC connections with a token, use `Bearer` mode.
+For PCI mode with basic authentication, use `Basic`.
+Otherwise no need to specify this setting.
 * `enforcement_point` - (Optional) Enforcement point, mostly relevant for policy data sources.
 For VMC environment, this should be set to `vmc-enforcementpoint`.
   For on-prem deployments, this setting should not be specified.